Projo94/web-store-dotnet/README.md

 * Each product should consist at least 3 pictures and 3 sizes
 * Some of products should be housed in at least 2 categories

-## API Specification
-* AddProduct - method for adding product
-* EditProduct - method for updating the product
-* DeleteProduct - method for deleting the product which for provided id deletes the product
-* GetProducts - method that returns all products which matching criteria
-* GetProductDetails - method that returns data for viewing product on Details page for provided id
-* AddOrder - method for adding order
-* EditOrder - method for editing order
-* DeleteOrder - method for deleting order for provided order id
-* GetOrders - method for getting entered orders, filter is not important
-* GetBestBuyProductsInLastMonth - method that returns 10 most sold products from the previous month It should process validation errors.

 ## Admin portal
 * Make the logging feature on the admin portal